D-E-F-E-A-T/Svelte-Dice-Roller/README.md

  $ yarn dev
 ```

-# To build the final project
+# To build the project
 ```
 $ yarn build
 ```

-# To deploy maunally on Netlify
-Drag-and-drop the public folder.